HanaDigital/NovelScraper/README.md

 ### About
- *	Author: dr_nyt
+ *	Authors: dr_nyt, webdagger
- *	Version: 0.7
+ *	Version: 0.7.4
+ * You can support us by joining our discord group: https://discord.gg/pktZVwV :heart:

 ### Features
-- Download any Translated Novel form either NovelPlanet or WuxiaWorld in .epub format.
+- Download any Translated Novel form NovelPlanet, WuxiaWorld.com or m.WuxiaWorld.co in .epub format.

 ### Usage
 1. Download the latest release from here and unzip it: https://github.com/dr-nyt/Translated-Novel-Downloader/releases